-Organizations or entities whose core foundation is centered around the notion that the welfare of all the people who serve their organization as well as their clients--and the communities in which they all live-- take precedence over individual shareholder profit, tend to practice this type of leadership I call "Principled Leadership."
-An almost fanatical obsession and emphasis is placed on a strong ethical code of conduct based on a priori ethics, substance, people, merit, high performance, and high rewards.
-And most importantly, Principled Leadership organizations require Principled Leaders (which I have yet to define in an article sequel).
+Organizations or entities whose core foundation is centered around the notion that the welfare of all the people who serve their organization :::: as well as their clients and the communities in which they all live :::: take precedence over individual shareholder profit; and thus, tend to practice this type of leadership I call "Principled Leadership."

 Benefits of Principled Leadership

 From the millions of benefits I can think of, let's focus on just a handful:

 Welfare of "All" over individual shareholder profit equals "Commitment."
 As we all know, commitment is the glue to any kind of relationship.
 The less commitment there is in a relationship, the more friction it has; the more toxic the relationship becomes; the more self-absorbed everyone becomes (it's all about CYA, every man for himself, and fight or flight); the less productive the parties; and the more likely that this relationship will, sooner or later, sour and disintegrate right before our very own eyes.
 And that, friends and colleagues, is a universal principle.